 How to make Caramel Apple Jello Shots in Apples

-STEP ONE: To a small saucepan, pour in the apple cider and then sprinkle in the gelatin.
+STEP ONE: To a small saucepan, pour in the apple cider and then sprinkle gelatin on top.
 Leave it alone to “bloom” for approximately 2 minutes.
 It will look like a film is forming on the surface of the cider.
 After two minutes, turn the heat to low and stir the mixture until the gelatin is fully dissolved (approximately 2-5 minutes).
 Don’t let it boil!

-STEP TWO: Next, stir in the caramel, then remove from the heat and set aside to cool while you prep the apples.
+STEP TWO: Next, stir in 2 tablespoons of caramel sauce, then remove from the heat and set aside to cool while you prep the apples.

 STEP FOUR: Pour the vodka (or schnapps) into the cooled cider mixture and stir.
-Place the apples into a muffin tin (to help steady them) and pour the cider mixture evenly amongst them.
+Place the apples into the cups of a muffin pan (to help steady them) and pour the cider mixture evenly amongst them.
 Carefully place into the fridge to set for at least 4 hours, preferably overnight.

 STEP FIVE: When ready to serve, remove from fridge and slice each half of apple into 4-5 slices, depending on how thick you want them.